johno645/brown-rabbit/GHES-REGISTRY-SETUP.md

 - GHES instance with container registry enabled
 - EKS cluster with Karpenter deployed
 - kubectl configured for your cluster
+- Authentication method (choose one):
   - Personal Access Token (PAT) with `read:packages` permission
+  - GitHub App with repository-specific access (recommended for better security)

-## Step 1: Create Personal Access Token
+## Step 1: Choose Authentication Method

+### Option A: Personal Access Token (PAT)

 1. Navigate to your GHES instance
 2. Go to **Settings** → **Developer settings** → **Personal access tokens**